 The much-debated squeeze of the middle class in Europe is real, but very different from country to country.
 The squeeze is felt most in the countries most affected by the financial crisis, like Spain, Italy, Portugal and Greece, where austerity measures aimed at curtailing public debt have impacted tremendously on the living standards of the middle class.
 But, even in some of Europe’s most stable economies, the middle class is struggling, which may be one of the factors in the rise of radical, nationalist parties across the continent.

 Although 90% of businesses in Sub-Saharan Africa’s markets are small and medium enterprises (SMEs), they do not play a significant role in current GDP growth.
 However, SMEs can lead a much-needed economic diversification, explore new sectors and become the drivers of inclusive growth.
-To explore this potential, the Broker engaged 35 international experts in a discussion on how to support African SMEs in accessing market niches and enable them to create more and better jobs.

 Engaging with local non-state actors provides opportunities for peacebuilding, especially in places where the state is absent and solutions should be sought within communities.
 In the third online debate of the Knowledge Platform Security & Rule of Law, 30 international experts determined key factors for successful peacebuilding policies.

 In May 2014, Hilal Elver was appointed the third UN Special Rapporteur on the right to food.
 Yet will the Turkish expert on climate change, human security and democracy have sufficient clout to contribute to the transition towards a more sustainable food system?
 Her first performance in Amsterdam left many questions unanswered…